 top of page

-A brief history of charm jewellery
+A short history of charm jewellery

 Charm bracelets and necklaces are, without doubt, a jewellery classic.
 A style that’s endured over the years in different forms, the history of charm jewellery is a long one.
 In fact there’s strong evidence to show that the wearing of charms dates back thousands of years to when our ancestors were pondering the age old question of how to best accessorise your animal skins.